This document was automatically generated from the exports/exports.go file

 Failover has one primary goal: check if the VPN can reach the gateway.
 This can be used to check whether or not the client needs to 'failover' to prefer TCP (if currently using UDP).
 Which is useful to go from a broken WireGuard connection to OpenVPN over TCP.

-is a function that returns the current rx bytes of the VPN interface, this should return along long int
+• readRxBytes is a function that returns the current rx bytes of the VPN interface, this should return a long long int in c

 It returns a boolean whether or not the common lib has determined that it cannot reach the gateway.
 Non-zero=dropped, zero=not dropped.
 It also returns an error, if it fails to indicate if it has dropped or not.
 In this case, dropped is also set to zero.